fenago/kubernetes-course/md/Lab_4.md

 Note

-You will learn about Deployments, ReplicaSets, and DaemonSets in detail in *Chapter 7*, *Kubernetes Controllers*.
-In fact, this chapter will talk about many API resources that you will encounter in later chapters.
+You will learn about Deployments, ReplicaSets, and DaemonSets in detail in *Lab 7*, *Kubernetes Controllers*.
+In fact, this lab will talk about many API resources that you will encounter in later labs.

 The `--api-group` flag can be used to scope the output to a specific API group, as we will see in the following sections.
 Let\'s